 This is the easiest thing you can do (at least in my opinion).
-Start to say no to plastic bag(s).
+Start to say no to a plastic bag(s).
 Make sure you bring your own shopping bag and you are good to go.

 Bring your own tumbler

 Yes, I know that plastic bottles can be recycled, but looking at the amount you can consume, I would rather reduce than recycle.
-Bring your own tumbler, either fill it with water so you don’t need to buy a bottle of water, or use it for the ice coffee/bubble drink/etc that you buy.
+Bring your own tumbler, either fill it with water so you don’t need to buy a bottle of water or use it for the ice coffee/bubble drink/etc that you buy.

 No to plastic straw(s)

 This is also easy, but the difficult thing is telling the shop attendant that we don’t need it.
-By default they will put a straw into a drink.
+By default, they will put a straw into a drink.
 Just remember to repeatedly say no and someday they will notice (hopefully more people doing the same thing).
 I don’t usually need a straw, but if you need one, then buy a stainless steel straw or a bamboo straw and use it continuously.